Global refiners falter in efforts to keep up with demand

 Sri Lanka, which is in the midst of a fuel crisis, shut its only refinery in 2021 because it lacked sufficient foreign exchange reserves to buy imported crude.
 It is looking to reopen that facility because fuels are even more expensive.

-“If refineries in the U.S. get damaged during hurricane season, or anything else contributes to the market’s tightness, we could be in real trouble,” said a Brazilian refining executive.
+“If refineries in the US get damaged during hurricane season, or anything else contributes to the market’s tightness, we could be in real trouble,” said a Brazilian refining executive.—Reuters

 Comments